mtho-ngoza/mzansigig/ENVIRONMENTS.md

-# KasiGig - Environment Setup Guide
+# MzansiGig - Environment Setup Guide

 This project uses a **3-tier environment strategy** for safe development and deployment.